 - Farmers and ranchers have a high rate of accidents

 - Commercial derrick operators in the oil, gas, and mining industries

 The US Department of Labor’s Bureau of Labor Statistics reported that between 2008 and 2017, 1,566 oil and gas drilling industry members were killed from on-the-job injuries.
-Those numbers reflect almost the same amount of US Military Soldiers and Marines killed in Afghanistan during the same period!
+Those numbers reflect almost the same number of US Military Soldiers and Marines killed in Afghanistan during the same period!

 Term Life Insurance:

 The term will be your best choice, no matter how you look.
 Term insurance is the best option for cost and overall financial protection.
 Term insurance is the first life insurance product sold in the United States.
 It is the most cost-effective plan design because you can buy it for as long as needed.
 You can choose term life insurance products with a full line of term periods, but the majority will be 10 to 40 years.
-The term policies can also be converted into permanent life insurance (universal life) during your term policy period.
+Term policies can also be converted into permanent life insurance (universal life) during your term policy period.

 This is a great way to go if you are looking for a plan design with no gaps in coverage or periods.
 Universal life insurance is a permanent life insurance product that will last for the rest of your life.
 All you have to do is pay the premiums.
 Years ago, Whole Life was famous, but it was far too expensive as time passed.
 Universal Life is much more affordable and gives you the same lifetime protection.
 It does cost over double the price of the term, but it will last the rest of your life with no possible loss of coverage like all term products do after the term period ends.

 No Medical Exam: